Agent Skills: Feature Documentation Generation & Verification

 Phase 1.5: Update Mode (when updating existing docs)

-When UPDATING an existing business feature document (not creating from scratch):
+When UPDATING existing feature docs (not from scratch):

 Step 1.5.1: Diff Analysis

-3. Map each change to impacted documentation sections (use table below)
+3. Map each change to impacted sections (table below)

 Step 1.5.2: Section Impact Mapping